gfauredumont/mb_postgres_box/README.md

-- Load the MusicBrainz dump from files into postgres
+- Load the MusicBrainz dump from files into postgres (WARNING: this script loads all data files from '/vagrant/mb/mbdump'; if you've moved the file, please modify this script accordingly)
 ```shell
 $ psql --username=postgres --password --host=localhost -d musicbrainz -f mb_load.sql
 ```